ufal/npfl114/tasks/fashion_masks.md

 #### Date: Deadline: Apr 14, 23:59
 #### Points: 5-11 points

-**The assignment is not yet in ReCodEx, it will appear there soon.**

 This assignment is a simple image segmentation task.
 The data for this task is available through the [fashion_masks_data.py](https://github.com/ufal/npfl114/tree/master/labs/05/fashion_masks_data.py) The inputs consist of 28×28 greyscale images of ten classes of clothing,